20 Plant Based Snacks Your Kids Will Love

 Top tip: it contains added sugar in the form of sugar and honey (3.6g per portion) which is almost equivalent to one plain digestive biscuit (2.2g).
 You can add plain rolled oats to lower the overall amount of sugar if this is eaten regularly.

-If you are looking for plant-based snacks, then there’s plenty of choices available for plant-based snacking.
-With plant-based diets surging in popularity, its time to relish the options available.
-From regular cereals, fruit with peanut butter to homemade baking and shop-bought snacks, there’s plenty of options to encourage healthy snacking even for a picky eater!
+If you are looking for plant-based snacks, then there are plenty of choices available for plant-based snacking.
+With plant-based diets surging in popularity, it’s time to relish the options available.
+From regular cereals, and fruit with peanut butter to homemade baking and shop-bought snacks, there are plenty of options to encourage healthy snacking even for a picky eater!

 Need personalised advice for your child on a plant-based diet?
 For 1-2-1 personalised advice, book a free initial call to arrange an initial expert appointment.